dojo/docs/dojo/hasAttr.rst

 Introduction
 ============

-``dojo.hasAttr()`` is a companion function for `dojo.attr <dojo/attr>`_.
+``dojo.hasAttr()`` is a companion function for :ref:`dojo.attr <dojo/attr>`.
 It checks if an attribute is present on a DOM node, and returns the truthy value if it is there, and falsy value otherwise.

 Since 1.4 it will return true for standard properties that can't have a corresponding attribute, e.g., ``innerHTML`` or ``class``.